GeorgesAlkhouri/knorke/src/Knorke/README.md

 ```

-Sure, you didn't modeled the constraint explicit, for instance, the `http://has-settings` property my point to a a resource of a different type.
-But in my opinion, if you control the data handling, such cases are rare and may be detected by a sufficient test environment.
+Sure, you didn't modeled the constraint explicit, for instance, the `http://has-settings` property may point to a resource of a different type.
+But in my opinion, if you control the data handling, such cases are rare and may be detected by a sufficient test environment, before they become problematic.

+For more information see [knowledge/knorke.ttl](https://github.com/k00ni/knorke/blob/master/knowledge/knorke.ttl) and validation [tests](https://github.com/k00ni/knorke/blob/master/tests/Knorke/DataValidatorTest.php).

 ## class StatisticValue